ParanoidUser/codewars-handbook/kata/6-kyu/extract-file-name/README.md

 # [extract file name](https://www.codewars.com/kata/extract-file-name "https://www.codewars.com/kata/597770e98b4b340e5b000071")

 You have to extract a portion of the file name as follows:

-* Assume it will start with date represented as long number
+ - Assume it will start with date represented as long number
-* Followed by an underscore
+ - Followed by an underscore
-* Youll have then a filename with an extension
+ - You'll have then a filename with an extension
-* it will always have an extra extension at the end
+ - it will always have an extra extension at the end

-Inputs:
----
+## Inputs

 ```
 1231231223123131_FILE_NAME.EXTENSION.OTHEREXTENSION